 The goal of the work is to build the infrastructure to make this data usable and interesting.
-It is pretty clear that having the brain map is a necessary first component to "playing back" or "running" a meaningful dynamical simulation of a brain, whether it's a mouse, fly or human.
-We decided to tackle this engineering challenge first before the other one – that's being worked on by other very capable groups.
-In its simplest form, this research will surely inform treatments for devastating diseases like Alzheimer's, Parkinson's, autism, depression and others – research that the governmental funding agencies have a long history of supporting.
+It is pretty clear that having the brain map is a necessary first component to "playing back" or "running" a meaningful dynamical simulation of a brain, whether it's a mouse, fly, or human.
+We decided to tackle this engineering challenge first before the other one—that's being worked on by other very capable groups.
+In its simplest form, this research will surely inform treatments for devastating diseases like Alzheimer's, Parkinson's, autism, depression, and others—research that the governmental funding agencies have a long history of supporting.

 What are the implications of having someone's brain content downloaded somewhere, in terms of identity theft or large-scale life tampering?

 I think it is very unlikely.
 For example, anyone can steal your DNA by just getting a sample of your saliva.
 I can’t think of anyone who thinks twice about spitting because they fear someone is going to come along and harvest their DNA, which is all the information needed to make them.
-These days, people are uploading all kinds of information about themselves, including their genome because they realise this data is important and can benefit society.
+These days, people are uploading all kinds of information about themselves, including their genome, because they realize this data is important and can benefit society.
 Some people are uploading their genomic information in the hopes that, because it is available, someone will use it to fix the ailments that affect them personally, or that affect their families.
 This is happening at hospitals in controlled environments, but also on the open internet.
 Right now it is a purely hypothetical problem of online genomic identity theft.
-It is too expensive, and the skills required are very specialised.
+It is too expensive, and the skills required are very specialized.

 Regarding protecting the data, encryption is the industry standard.
-If you steal someone’s data, decrypt it and that data is used to impersonate someone – and that data you are using to impersonate them is everything they know – the problem becomes a little bit more tricky.
+If you steal someone’s data, decrypt it and that data is used to impersonate someone—and that data you are using to impersonate them is everything they know—the problem becomes a little bit more tricky.

 Yeah, I can see that you might run into a few problems there.
 Finally, can you map the brain successfully without mapping the consciousness?
 A lot of the criticisms of brain backup research seem to rest on the idea that machines can’t possibly process phenomenal human experience.

 Most of the work on this tends to be philosophical.
 It is a classic philosophy vs. science debate.
 I am not much of a philosopher.
-In my view, and in the view of many others, the consciousness arises from biological, chemical and physical interactions.
+In my view, and in the view of many others, consciousness arises from biological, chemical, and physical interactions.
 This isn’t to say that there aren’t many interesting philosophical issues of mapping the consciousness; there are.
 Deciphering the neural codes that are used to communicate with the nervous system has shown that they are indeed very much like machine codes.

 Follow Monica on Twitter: @monicaheisey